SATB2 Associated Syndrome

 Website: https://satb2.org.au/

-SATB2 Connect aims to advocate for those diagnosed with SATB2 Associated Syndrome, to raise awareness of SATB2 Associated Syndrome, and to educate about SATB2 Associated Syndrome, including professionals through much-needed research.
-SATB2 Connect is an ACNC-registered organisation.
+SATB2 Connect aims to advocate, raise awareness and educate about SATB2 Associated Syndrome, including professionals through research.

 For information on available government and social services that provide support for individuals with a rare disease, please visit the National and State Services pages.